Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Free for users.

-• Monetization comes from advertising/affiliate / Amazon integration.
+• Monetization comes from advertising/affiliate/Amazon integration.

-• ~125-150 million members (Goodreads recent reported figures).
+• ~125-150 million members.

-• Massive book review/metadata base.
+• Massive book reviews.

 • High traffic/awareness among serious readers.

-• Less direct reading/purchasing in Goodreads itself (mostly social / discovery).
+• Less direct reading/purchasing in Goodreads itself (mostly social/discovery).

 • No integrated subscription for reading content.

-• UX more oriented to review/discussion, less to “reading habit/features/comfort/retention.”
+• UX more oriented to review/discussion, less to 'reading habit/features/comfort/retention.'

 • Could be seen as complementary rather than a direct competitor in some respects.

-1.6 Feature List
+6 Feature List

-Table 1.6.1: List of current and new features for the Kobo app transformation.
+Table 6.1: List of current and new features for the Kobo app transformation.

 Feature